Forks from the 1990s and 2018s were never meant to be orphaned!

 Are your seal kits OEM or aftermarket?

 All our seal kits are manufactured to OEM specifications with same dimensions as the original Marzocchi parts using up to date manufacturing processes and materials.
-They are not Marzocchi-branded (Marzocchi no longer manufactures these parts) but are dimensionally identical replacements.
+They are not Marzocchi-branded (Marzocchi nor Fox no longer manufactures these parts) but are dimensionally identical replacements.
+Some of the seals have received small improvements (metal celeton, lips, springs etc.).

 I'm searching for a seal kit, but I can't find my fork model.
 What should I do?